JudeQuintana/terraform-main/mega_mesh_demo/README.md

 Update 1/22/2024:
  - The Terraform Public Registry is not syncing some of my modules correctly and can't get necessary updates.
+ - The current registry modules will continue to work together but won't work with the new Mega Mesh module until it's sorted out.
- - I've pointed all module sources directly to github repos (same repos that the public registry points to) for all demos.
-The new Mega Mesh module will remain unpublished until it's sorted out.
+ - I've pointed all module sources directly to github repos (same repos that the public registry points to) for all demos so that they continue to be able to work together.
+The Mega Mesh module will remain unpublished on the registry.

 ---